-Small and sickly as a child, he became self-educated in anatomy, bodybuilding, wrestling, yoga, gymnastics, and martial arts.
-Pilates was enamored of the classical Greek ideal of a man who is balanced equally in body, mind, and spirit.
-He came to believe that our modern lifestyle, bad posture, and inefficient breathing were the roots of poor health.
-His answer to these problems was to design a unique series of vigorous physical exercises that help to correct muscular imbalances and improve posture, coordination, balance, strength, and flexibility, as well as to increase breathing capacity and organ function.
+Pilates who was small and sickly as a child, decided early in life to educate himslef in physical fitness, anatomy, wrestling, yoga, gymnastics, and martial arts.
+Because of his Greek backgrond Pilates was infatuated with the classical Greek ideal of a man who is balanced equally in mind, body, and spirit.
+He came to believe that bad posture, and inefficient breathing were the roots of many people’s poor health.
+Based on these beliefs he designed a unique series of vigorous physical exercises that accoring to Pilate would help correct muscular imbalances and improve strength, posture, coordination, and flexibility, as well as increase breathing capacity and organ function.

-Pilates was touring England as a circus performer during World War I when he was interned as an enemy alien.
-He encouraged all his fellow prisoners to follow his exercise routines.
-However, some of the injured German soldiers were too weak to leave their beds.
-Not content to leave his comrades lying idle, Pilates took springs from the beds and attached them to the headboards and footboards of the iron bed frames, turning them into equipment that provided a type of resistance exercise for his bedridden “patients.”
+During World War I Pilates was touring England as a circus performer when the war broke out and he was eventually interned as an enemy alien.
+While incarcerated, he encouraged his fellow prisoners to follow his exercise routines. but some of the injured German soldiers were too weak to leave their beds and follow his excervise regime.
+Not wanting to leave his comrades lying idle, Pilates took springs from the beds and attached them to the headboards and footboards of the iron bed frames, turning them into equipment that provided a type of resistance exercise for his bedridden “patients”.

-These were the earliest models of the spring based exercise apparatuses, such as the Cadillac and the Universal Reformer, for which the Pilates method is known today.
-Pilates legend has it that during the flu epidemic in 1918, not one of Pilates’s “patients” died.
-He credited his technique with the prisoners’ strength and fitness-remarkable under an internment camp’s living conditions.
+These were the earliest models of the spring based exercise apparatuses he would build later, such as the Cadillac and the Universal Reformer.
+Pilates legend has it that during the flu epidemic of 1918, not one of Pilates’s “patients” died.

 “Man should bear in mind and ponder over the Greek admonition: